-Attackers are organized into wormholes that perform fastrelay attacks [7] in which messages are forwarded at the symbol level.
+Attackers are organized into wormholes that perform fast-relay attacks [8] in which messages are forwarded at the symbol level.
 Wormhole activities add negligibly to the total latency of communications.
 An attacker cannot be continuously either collocated with, or in the immediate vicinity of, a correct node.
 Otherwise, it would be impossible to distinguish between the location of the mobile node, and the location of the wormhole.

 Both RF communications and ranging signals between nodes may be affected by the wormhole.
 Messages may be selectively delayed or discarded.
 The wormhole has the ability to modify or replicate communications but encryption and unique nonces limit the impact of these activities.
+Attackers, also, can tune their RF transmit power.
+Consequently, localization techniques based on RSSI cannot be applied for locating the wormhole.